Tools for Do-It-Yourself Captioning

-This page offers “layperson” information that many find helpful, along with some contributions from CCAC provider members and others.
-CCAC is not a professional captioner – we are citizen advocates to educate and advocate for the mission of communication access via quality captioning universally.
-If you have questions about captioning, join us in the CCAC; then post your question to all as a subscriber to the CCAC membership forum online.
-CCAC members include hundreds of professionals along with hundreds of consumers and others who understand how vital captioning is.
-Together, let’s move forward.
+This page offers helpful “layperson” information and some contributions from CCAC provider members and others.
+CCAC itself is not a captioning company – we are citizen advocates to educate and advocate for the CCAC mission, “Inclusion of Quality Captioning Universally.”
+If you have questions about anything below, join us in the CCAC, then post your question to all as a subscriber to the CCAC membership forum online.
+CCAC members include hundreds of users and providers and many others who understand how vital captioning is – it’s our language, the world’s language.

 There are several free or low-cost tools, software, and online, to help anyone who wants to caption their videos and make them accessible to millions around the world.
 Feedback or suggestions for additions welcome via e-mail firstname.lastname@example.org.
 The following information provides our best effort to educate and advise.
 If you want more information, join the CCAC and ask the volunteers, Collaborate on CCAC projects.

 (There is a spreadsheet created by two members of the CCAC, with more details and comparisons of online captioning tools.
 Temporarily, we’re posting a link to their spreadsheet here.
 If you have questions, do not e-mail the CCAC; instead, e-mail Zehavit Ehre, Golden Translations, at www.gtranslations.com.)